Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 ## Contacting
 In case you need to contact me regarding a Bug, please create an issue in the Github's Issue Tracker found [Here](https://github.com/Nebby1999/MonsterVariantsPlus/issues)
 I also hang out in the Official [Risk of Rain 2 Modding](https://discord.gg/5MbXZvd) Discord server under the name of "Nebby" in case you want to contact me for other purposes, such as suggestions or feedback.
 I Always appreciate any kind of feedback.

+## Special Thanks
+Rob, for making his MonsterVariants mod KomradeSpectre, for helping me a ton with making the variants have custom skins.

 ## Changelog
+'1.2.5' Variant Identification Update
+- A Lot of internal changes, too many to write down, lol.
+- Nerfed the Mortar Crab, shouldnt one-shot players now (i hope) -- 125% Damage -> 100% Damage
+- Added AD-Shroom Variant
+- Added Unique skins for custom variants.
+- Added a new Skin for Steel Contraption
+- Added a new Skin for AD-Shroom Variant

 '1.2.4' Variant Rebalance Update
 - Changed the Mosquito Wisp.
 	-- Common Tier -> Uncommon	Tier